hangxie/parquet-tools/USAGE.md

 #### HDFS File

-`parquet-file` can read and write files under HDFS with schema `hdfs://usermame@hostname:port/path/to/file`, if `username` is not provided then current OS user will be used.
+`parquet-tools` can read and write files under HDFS with schema `hdfs://username@hostname:port/path/to/file`, if `username` is not provided then current OS user will be used.

 ```bash
 $ parquet-tools import -f jsonl -s cmd/testdata/jsonl.schema -s cmd/testdata/jsonl.source hdfs://localhost:9000/temp/good.parquet